-Shrubs or small trees, rarely scandent shrubs or scrambling woody vines, unarmed.
+Shrubs or small trees, rarely scrambling shrubs or woody vines, unarmed.
 Stipules caducous, free or sheathing at base, oblong-ovate, acute to acuminate.
 Leaves opposite, isophyllous or anisophyllous, short- to long-petiolate; blades elliptic to oblanceolate, chartaceous, domatia absent; tertiary venation clathrate.
 Inflorescence terminal, frondose or not, thyrsoid, pauci- or multi-florous.
-Flowers 4(5)-merous, bisexual, protandrous, heterostylous, fragrant.
-Calyx lobes 4(5), lanceolate, acute, persistent; corolla actinomorphic, hypocrateriform, pink, corolla mouth glabrous, lacking a thick fleshy ring at mouth (present in Rondeletia) or without a ring of yellow or white hairs (present in Rogiera), tube arachnoidtomentose or glabrous outside; puberulent at base inside, lobes 4(5), imbricate, round, margin eroded or crisped, obtuse at apex; stamens included (in long-styled flowers) or partially exserted (only tips exserted, in short-styled flowers), filaments inserted at median or distal portion of the corolla tube, short, anthers narrowly oblong, basifixed; style exserted just beyond the corolla mouth (in long-styled flowers) or included (in short-styled flowers), terete, glabrous, lobes 2, oblong; ovary 2-locular; placentation axile, ovules many per locule.
-Fruit capsular, dehiscence unknown (in the genus they can be loculicidal or septicidal), dehiscing basipetally, globose, crustaceous.
-Seeds unknown (in the genus they are horizontal, rhomboid or multi-angular, margins undulate, fringed, or narrowly winged; testa foveolate, rugulose).
+Flowers 4(5)-merous, heterostylous, fragrant.
+Calyx lobes lanceolate, acute; corolla actinomorphic, hypocrateriform, pink, glabrous and lacking a fleshy ring at mouth, tube arachnoid-tomentose or glabrous outside, lobes imbricate, round, margin eroded or crisped; stamens included (in long-styled flowers) or partially exserted (in short-styled flowers), filaments inserted at median or distal portion of the tube, anthers short, narrowly oblong, basifixed; style exserted just beyond the corolla mouth (in long-styled flowers) or included (in short-styled flowers), terete, glabrous, with 2 oblong lobes; ovary 2-locular; placentation axile, ovules many per locule.
+Fruit a globose, crustaceous capsule dehiscing basipetally.
+Seeds horizontal, rhomboid or multi-angular, margins undulate, fringed, or narrowly winged; testa foveolate, rugulose.

-Distinctive features: Arachnothryx is similar to Rondeletia and Rogiera in being woody and by having capsular fruits, but it is distinguished by the glabrous corolla mouth lacking a fleshy ring or a ring of hairs (vs. thick fleshy ring in Rondeletia or with a ring of yellow or white hairs in Rogiera).
+Distinctive features: Similar to Rondeletia and Rogiera in being woody and by having capsular fruits but distinguished by the glabrous corolla mouth lacking a fleshy ring or a ring of hairs (vs. thick fleshy ring in Rondeletia or with a ring of yellow or white hairs in Rogiera).

-Distribution: Approximately 80 species, of which only A. darienensis (Standl.)
-Borhidi, from Panama (Darien) and Colombia (Chocó), has a variable habit that includes scandent shrubs or woody vines; moist forests, 20-274 m.
+Distribution: About 80 species, of which only A. darienensis (Standl.)
+Borhidi, from Panama (Darien) and Colombia (Chocó), has a variable habit that includes scrambling shrubs or lianas; moist forests; 20-274 m.